pratyushdhakal/pratyushdhakal/README.md

 <p>Hey!
-I’m a React developer and soon to be a Full Stack Developer — who once spent hours exploring beautiful websites, wondering how they were made.
+I’m a proactive frontend (React) developer and soon to be a Full Stack Developer — who once spent hours exploring beautiful websites, wondering how they were made.
 I was always curious about what went on behind the scenes — how programmers wrote code, how transitions flowed, and how layouts adapted seamlessly to every screen.

 That curiosity turned into passion.
 Now, I can build the kinds of websites I used to admire.</p>
 <hr/>